2.5 billion people, nukes and missiles. What could go wrong?

 Hong Kong (CNN)It's a frightening prospect, India and China going to war.

-The countries are home 2.5 billion people, a long and sometimes disputed border -- which they've fought wars over -- and each have nuclear weapons.
+The countries are home to 2.5 billion people, a long and sometimes disputed border -- which they've fought wars over -- and each have nuclear weapons.

 And India announced last month it successfully tested the Agni-V missile, which could theoretically deliver a nuke to Beijing.